thefifthagreement/jedha-fs-s2-project/README.md

 # Speed dating: visualization project

-## Jedha Data Science Bootcamp - Fullstack - Semaine 2
+## Jedha Data Science Bootcamp - Fullstack - week 2

 _Session dsmft-paris-08_

-A partir du dataset [Speed dating data](https://www.kaggle.com/annavictoria/speed-dating-experiment/) de Kaggle, effectuer une visualisation et faire une analyse descriptive des principaux facteurs qui influencent le fait d'obtenir un deuxième rendez-vous.
+Using the [Speed dating data](https://www.kaggle.com/annavictoria/speed-dating-experiment/) kaggle dataset, I made some visualizations and a descriptive analysis of the factors determining the chance to have a second date.

-Ce dataset a été constitué lors d'une étude menée par la [Columbia Business School](http://faculty.chicagobooth.edu/emir.kamenica/documents/genderDifferences.pdf).
+This dataset was created during a study made by the [Columbia Business School](http://faculty.chicagobooth.edu/emir.kamenica/documents/genderDifferences.pdf).
-Cette étude consistait en l'observation de speed dating expérimentaux; les participants devaient s'inscrire, répondre à des questionnaires quand à leurs attentes.
+This study observes dating behaviours during experimental speed datings; the participants were volunteers and were ask to complete questionnaires asking for their expectations.
-Lors des évènements, après un entretien de 4 minutes, ils devaient noter le partenaire et décider s'il voulait le revoir.
+During the speed dating, after a 4 minutes long meeting, the participants were asked to give some notation to the mate and whether or not they would like to have a second date.

-Les critères notés:
+The characteristics evaluated:
 * Attractiveness
 * Sincerity
 * Intelligence